Micah Chapter Seven

 Micah 7:12 & 13

-In that day people will come to you from Assyria and the cities of Egypt, even from Egypt to the Euphrates and from sea to sea and from mountain to mountain.
-The earth will become desolate because of its inhabitants, as the result of their deeds.
+a day when [your] people will come [back] to you from Ashur and from the cities of Egypt, from Egypt and from as far as the Euphrates River, and from sea to sea, and from mountain to mountain.
+The earth will be desolate for those living in it, as a result of their deeds.

 Micah tells of the fact that, during this Millennial Reign, people from all over the earth will go to Jerusalem to worship and honor the King.
 He also speaks of the fact that the earth will be a much different place than what we see today as, just before and after the Millennial Reign, will be a time of Great Tribulation where God's wrath is poured out on the land.